SamReeves/exchange-rate-py/README.md

 ------------------------------------------------

     scrape2.py
-This This script scrapes the web for data concerning currency trading prices of the Myanmar Kyat.
+This script scrapes the web for data concerning currency trading prices of the Myanmar Kyat.
 Output is rates.pkl, a Pandas DataFrame with all the information